Does Weed Expire? How to Tell When Cannabis Goes Bad

 The less flower there is in the extract or concentrate, the longer it will last.
 However, just like cannabis flowers, you must keep hash and wax stored in a cool, dry place with little sunlight to prevent the cannabinoids and terpenes from degrading and mold forming.

-Hashish tends to contain the most plant, which lasts around the same time as flower (around eighteen months, maybe a little longer).
+Hashish contains the most plant, which lasts around the same time as flower (around eighteen months, maybe a little longer).
 If hashish is not appropriately kept, it can go moldy.
 As for waxes, budder, and shatter, these concentrates can potentially last up to two years, losing potency after around twelve to eighteen months.

 Cannabis Edibles

-Many edibles contain perishable ingredients, such as eggs and milk.
-Edibles like brownies and cakes are not likely to last longer than two to three days when made at home and stored in an airtight container.
-Cannabis edibles from dispensaries may contain preservatives that stay longer in the packaging but will still come with a use-by-date.
+Edibles expire sooner than other cannabis products because they typically contain perishable ingredients, like eggs and milk.
+Edibles like brownies and cakes expire within two to three days when made at home and stored in an airtight container.
+Cannabis edibles from dispensaries may contain preservatives that stay longer in the packaging but will still come with a use-by date.

 Cannabis-infused candies may last longer than baked goods – between six and nine months – as they do not tend to contain many perishables in their original packaging ingredients.
 You should keep all edibles in a cool, dry place out of final packaging.